Welcome to WebmasterWorld Guest from 22.214.171.124

 rel=next and rel=prev for paginated articles (also watch out for common rel=canonical mistakes),

 and of course, create compelling in-depth content.

-We'll see, I'll check the top results for markup, now excuse me while I get back to my Panda hunt...
+and improves the chances of it appearing in this new set of search results.We'll see, I'll check the top results for markup, now excuse me while I get back to my Panda hunt...